olpeh/olpeh.github.io/_drafts/i-learned-frp-by-learning-cyclejs.md

 - Thanks to [Andre Staltz](https://staltz.com/) for reviewing my code and  helping me simplify the state handling in my app
 - Thanks to the awesome Cycle.js community members who are always willing to help when needed
 - Thanks to [Andre Staltz](https://staltz.com/) for reviewing this blog post and suggesting improvements to it
+- Thanks to my colleague [Fotis](https://twitter.com/f_papado) for proofreading this blog post and suggesting improvements to it